Adige-Calculations/OpenFOAM-handbook/src/7_Directories_structure/system/fvSolution/linear-solver.md

   - ```maxIter``` A maximum number of iterations at which the solver is stopped anyway 1000 as default

->> The solvers controls can be modified on the fly.
+>> The solvers controls can be modified on the fly (when a simulation is running).

-# Available solvers

-This section describes the linear solver options available to solve the matrix system.

 ## Diagonal solver